extradosages/phantom-zone/README.md

 The `yamlFileLoader` will try to load config from a yaml file.
 All that's required to configure it is a path to the file.

 The `environmentLoader` will try to load config from the environment.
 By default it attempts to load a config variable with a given path in the parser by joining the path into ALL_CAPS case, e.g. `api.google.key` -> `API_GOOGLE_KEY`.
 This transformation is actually typeable in typescript 4.3.5; one can determine the union type of allowable environment variable names from a parser statically! `phantom-zone` does this.
 Leveraging this power, if one wishes to override the variable from which to source a config variable, one can pass a record which takes the default variable name to the desired one.

-In `/mnt/app/src/config/loaders.ts`:
+For example, in `/mnt/app/src/config/loaders.ts`:

 ```
-import { environmentLoader, yamlFileLoader } from '@nanaio/phantom-zone/dist/loaders';
+import { environmentLoader, yamlFileLoader } from 'phantom-zone';

 import { parser } from './parser.ts';